-The Singapore Technologies Endowment Programme (STEP), now in its 16th year, has been building bridges among youth in Asia and contributing to their education.
-Since 1997, its signature Sunburst Youth Camp (SYC) has hosted over 1,700 teenage students from ASEAN countries, India, China, South Korea, Bhutan and Mongolia.
-They included over 540 junior college and polytechnic students from Singapore.
+The Singapore Technologies Endowment Programme (STEP), now in its 18th year, has been building bridges among youth in Asia and contributing to their education.
+Since 1998, its signature Sunburst Youth Camp (SYC) has hosted over 2000 teenage students from ASEAN countries, India, China, South Korea, Bhutan, Mongolia and Turkey.
+They included over 650 junior college and polytechnic students from Singapore.

 The research at Temasek Life Sciences Laboratory (TLL) focuses primarily on understanding the cellular mechanisms that underlie the development and physiology of plants, fungi and animals which provides foundation for biotechnology innovation.
 TLL aims to build a preeminent organisation of global talent to undertake bio-molecular science research and applications to benefit people in Asia and beyond.

 Temasek Education Foundation (TEF) nurtures young talent in the areas of sports, mathematics, science, arts and music via the SCO ($15million) and SSO ($20million) Endowments, as well as TEF ($10million) Scholarship Funds.
 It supports three endowments of S$35 million, each named after Singapore’s pioneering leaders, Mr EW Barker, Dr Tay Eng Soon and Mr David Marshall.